Youngkwon-Lee/sol_dapp_squat/README.md

 ```
 Edit `.env` file if you want to use a custom RPC endpoint:
 - `RPC_ENDPOINT`: Solana RPC endpoint (default: devnet)
+- `PRIVATE_KEY`: (For developers only) Your Solana wallet private key for uploading NFT metadata

 4. Run the development server
 ```bash